SunilRao01/Concourse-Boilerplate/README.md

 6. Fin.

    You can see the sample pipeline at your local Concourse instance.
    (Note: You may have to "unpause" the pipeline on start, which can be done from the UI)

+### Resources

+If you'd like to learn more about how Concourse works (e.g. what the hell is a "Concourse Resource"?) take a look at the [Concourse Docs](https://concourse-ci.org/docs.html)